 - Document Ingestion — AI generates a script that returns

-- I Have My Own Code — skip the AI and paste your own Python
+{uri, filename, content}dicts for each file; the pipeline handles text extraction, chunking, and embedding. - I Have My Own Code — skip the AI and paste your own Python

-fetch() script.
+fetch()script.
 The AI brainstorm, Instruction textarea, and Generate Script button are all hidden; you see a full-width code textarea and a Use My Code button that uploads the pasted script to MinIO.
 Once uploaded, Next is enabled and the rest of the wizard (Edit & Test, Schedule, Review & Save) behaves identically to an AI-authored tap.
 Editing the textarea after upload invalidates the upload — you’ll see the button flip to Re-upload My Code and Next will be disabled until you re-click it.

 - Ask one focused clarifying question at a time